nmsalvatore/sage/README.md

 Most CLI tools prioritize technical precision over human usability, making them inaccessible to casual users.
-Sage was built out of a desire to prove that command line applications can be both powerful and intuitive, using natural language processing and thoughtful UX design.
+Sage was built out of a desire to prove that command line applications can be both powerful and intuitive, using natural language processing and a simple UX design.

 ## License